abhijeet16/Sales-Predictor/README.md

 ---

 ## Enhancements
-- **Authentication**:
 - Add authentication mechanisms for secure API access.
-- **Retraining Pipeline**:
 - Set up a cron-based pipeline for periodic model retraining from automatic downloading of latest data.
-- **Deployment**:
 - Deploy the API on cloud platforms like AWS or GCP.
-- **Structured Logging Monitoring**:
 - Add detailed structuring logging and monitoring for production use.
+- Rate limit to avoid misuse and resource exhaustion.
+This will stablize the APIs and also help in managing the costs
+- The dataset was limited only for a year.
+Wider dataset may result in better model understandng.

+---

+## Scale in production
+- Deploy the APIs on cloud platforms like AWS, Azure or GCP
+- Use a load balancer like NGINX to spread the traffic
+- Auto-scaling can be configured with auto-spinning of pods
+- Use a database service to store data like sales-data
+- Performance monitoring using Grafana, Prometheus or similar service
+- Auto-training models on cloud with dynamic updation database maybe (every 3 months)
+- Versioning models for easy rollback

 ---